 Court Records are public records.
 These records include a case file that contains a docket and any of the filings and documents filed in the court case.
 You are able to access your court records on the website, or at Clerk of Court office where the case was filed.

 Every state keeps a record of a person’s criminal history.
 These online databases are all linked and you can track criminal convictions from any other state.
 Go to courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay for a more comprehensive search.

 - Driving Under the Influence (DUI).

 If you do a criminal records check, usually won’t find if they have had any: